tafadzwagonera/dutuphp/README.rst

 Conclusion
 ==========

-DutuPHP v1.0.0 is an upcoming database access API thus it does not cover the entire breadth of SQL features and it might be buggy of course.
-What it covers for now are the basic features of SQL.Advanced features such as joins and SQL functions will be covered in later versions of the project.
+DutuPHP is an upcoming database access API for PHP 5.3x and later releases which is still under development.
+Using the API comes with the caveats that several features are either incomplete or not yet implemented and users may encounter bugs.
+These and other issues which will be identified and brought to our attention will be resolved by later versions of DutuPHP.

-Visit dutuphp.com_ to see a full catalogue of SQL features supported by DutuPHP.
+Visit dutuphp.com_ to learn more about DutuPHP.

 .. _dutuphp.com: http://www.dutuphp.com/